zachleigh/laravel-lang-bundler/README.md

 This is a brief list of the current issues that need to be resolved to make this package more useful and complete:
   - Passed parameter names are used for all items in bundle leading to naming conflicts.
 Need to namespace them: 'key.parameter'
   - Currently does not support trans_choice().
 Could also use namespacing here
-  - Bundle names can get extremely long.
-Naming shortcuts could be registered in config to resolve this.
+  - Bundle names can now be registered as shortcuts in config.
+This is less than ideal though because you have to register a bundle in two places.
+It would be better to have automatic name resolution or a way to name a bundle within the bundle.

 ### Contributing
 Contributions are more than welcome.
 Fork, improve and make a pull request.
 For bugs, ideas for improvement or other, please create an [issue](https://github.com/zachleigh/laravel-lang-bundler/issues).